ghc-proposals/ghc-proposals/steering-committee.rst

    a feature *and* offer a patch that implements it, then the implementation cost to GHC is zero and the patch should be accepted.

    But in fact every new feature imposes a tax on future implementors, (a) to keep it working, and (b) to understand and manage its interactions with other new features.
 In the common case the original implementor of a feature moves on to other things after a few years, and this maintenance burden falls on others.

 Membership
 ----------

-The current members are,
+The current members are:

 - Christopher Allen
 - Manuel M T Chakravarty